sdidi/api/README.md

 - configuration files (pom.xml [specifies the API dependencies managed by Maven], persistence.xml - [specifying the jpapersistence unit thus connecting to MySQL database], application.properties - [specifies the connection to H2 file-based database].

+The following HTTP calls can be made to test the API using Postman chrome plugin (or any other HTTP client):

+-> GET - List the users or user tasks.
+-> POST - Create the user or user tasks.
+-> PUT - Update the users or user tasks.
+-> DELETE - Delete the user or user tasks.

 Tech stack list [ Spring Boot, jpa with Hibernate implementation, Maven, Eclipse, Restful web services]